How to Self-Publish a Children’s Book: 6 Steps to a Magical Launch

 Set your budget

-On average, getting a picture book illustrated costs between $2,000 and $6,000, although the fee varies with the book’s length, the style of art, and the amount of detail required.
+On average, getting a children's picture book illustrated costs between $2,000 and $6,000, although the fee varies with the book’s length, art style, and the amount of detail required.
 A simpler kind of illustration, like in Mo Willems’s beloved Elephant and Piggie series, is probably going to cost less than the wild, often elaborate drawings of the Dr. Seuss books.
 (Check out our summary of the cost of self-publishing if you’re only looking for a cover design.)

 Some — though not many — illustrators will also offer to lay out your book.
 And that brings us to the next step...